sdiehl/stephendiehl.com/posts/production.md

 "brutal" (as John Carmack noted) level of discipline that high quality code in other languages would require, but are enforced in Haskell.

-**Import libraries as qualified.** Typically this is just considered good practice for business logic libraries.
-The only point of ambiguity I've seen is amongst disagreement amongst developers on which core libraries are common enough to import unqualified and how to handle symbols.
-This ranges the full spectrum from fully qualifying ``(Control.Monad.>>=)`` to common things like ``(Data.Maybe.maybe)`` or just disambiguating names like ``(Map.lookup)``.
+**Prefer to import libraries as qualified.** Typically this is just considered good practice for business logic libraries, it makes it easier to locate the source of symbol definitions.
+The only point of ambiguity I've seen is disagreement amongst developers on which core libraries are common enough to import unqualified and how to handle symbols.
+This ranges the full spectrum from fully qualifying everything ``(Control.Monad.>>=)`` to common things like ``(Data.Maybe.maybe)`` or just disambiguating names like ``(Map.lookup)``.

 **Consider rolling an internal prelude**.
 As we've all learned the hard way, the